splunk/public-o11y-docs/admin/user-management/users/manage-users.rst

    A table of current members appears in the main panel.
 #.
 Use the Search field to find the name of the user you want to remove, either by name or email address.
 #.
 Select the :guilabel:`Actions` (|more|) menu icon next the username, then select :menuselection:`Remove User`.
 #.
 Observability Cloud displays a dialog box that asks you to confirm the deletion.
-Select:abbr:`Delete`.
+Select :menuselection:`Delete`.

 The user no longer appears in the list of members.